-A 529 plan can be an excellent way to save for a child’s college education.
+A 529 plan is a tax-advantaged savings plan used to pay for a child’s college expenses.
 Many states provide tax benefits for people who use one, and you can take advantage of more tax benefits as the balance grows and your child uses the funds for eligible expenses.

 There are two types of 529 plans: prepaid tuition plans and college savings plans.
-But the latter is more common, so we’ll focus on that one.
+The latter is more common, so we’ll focus on that one.

 What are the drawbacks of a 529 plan?